 I’m sure everyone would agree that prevention is better than cure, and although there are a gazillion lotions, potions, treatments and surgeries available to fix our skin hang ups, the actual cause & cure may be easier to find than we think.

-Yes it looks like it’s written in Swahili and so small you barely notice but the ingredients sometimes used in our products aren’t always as good for us as we’d assume.
+Yes it looks like it’s written in Swahili and is so small you barely notice but the ingredients sometimes used in our products aren’t always as good for us as we’d assume.
 In fact, they can be very harmful.

-The worst to keep an eye out for are Ethanolamines (listed on an ingredients label as MEA, DEA and TEA) these ammonia compounds and used as emulsifiers or foaming agents.
+The worst to keep an eye out for are Ethanolamines (listed on an ingredients label as MEA, DEA and TEA) these ammonia compounds are used as emulsifiers or foaming agents.
 The scariest concern about these is if used repeatedly and for a prolonged amount of time they can increase the risk of cancer.

 Other harmful ingredients to stay clear of include Parabens, certain sulfates and alcohols.
 This is mainly to do with their corrosive/harsh properties, causing irritation, dryness and loss of skins naturals oils ultimately leading to premature ageing.